Alipay-Med/medDQA_benchmark/README.md

 </p>

 ## Task Overview
-We introduce RJUA-MedDQA dataset for the medical report understanding question-answering problem requiring models to possess the capability to interpret textual and tabular content within images, as well as reasoning capacity given a piece of medical knowledge.
 We propose two main tasks to evaluate different capabilities of LMMs: (1) Image Content Recognition; (2) Clinical Reasoning.

 **Task 1: Image Content Recognition VQA (Without Context):** This task tests the models' ability to accurately extract the content presented in medical reports, which includes both textual and tabular data
-* **Subtask 1 Entity Recognition:** This involves accurately extracting key information, such as age, examination descriptions and conclusions.
+* **Subtask 1 Entity Recognition:** This requires the model to accurately extract entity information, such as age, examination descriptions and conclusions.
-* **Subtask 2 Table Interpretation:** This requires the model to parse tabular data within laboratory reports (e.g. test results and reference intervals).
+* **Subtask 2 Table Interpretation:** This requires the model to parse tabular data within laboratory reports (e.g. test results and corresponding reference intervals).
 * **Subtask 3 Table Numerical Reasoning:** This requires the model to apply quantitative reasoning to identify and interpret abnormal indicators of laboratory reports.

-**Task 2: Clinical Reasoning VQA (With Context):** This task poses a significant challenge to models by demanding not only an accurate extraction of the image content but also the professional clinical diagnoses that combine the report's information with a piece of medical knowledge (context) which support the reasoning process.
+**Task 2: Clinical Reasoning VQA (With Context):** This task requires models to not only precisely extract details from the images but also to apply advanced clinical diagnostic abilities.
+Models must integrate the information from the reports with relevant medical knowledge (context) to support their reasoning.
 This task includes both multiple-choice questions (MC) and short-answer (SA) formats for evaluation.
 * **Subtask 1 Disease Diagnosis:** This requires the model to perform disease diagnosis based on abnormal indicators in laboratory tests (e.g. blood tests), and medical knowledge to support the diagnostic process.
 * **Subtask 2 Disease Status Diagnosis:**  This requires the model to assess the severity and stage of disease such as tumor staging based on findings in report and provided medical knowledge.
 * **Subtask 3 Advice or Treatment:** This requires the model to generate advice such as further examinations or treatment plans.